 Memory Loss | Occasional forgetfulness, such as misplacing items but remembering them later. | Frequent memory loss that disrupts daily life, such as forgetting recent events and not recalling them later. |

-Problem-Solving | May take longer to solve problems but can still follow logical steps. | Difficulty following plans, solving problems, or managing finances. |
+Problem-Solving | May take longer to solve problems, but can still follow logical steps. | Difficulty following plans, solving problems, or managing finances. |

 Familiar Tasks | May need occasional help with new technology or complex tasks. | Struggles with familiar tasks, such as cooking or using a phone. |